EvidentSecurity/esp-sdk-java/docs/SignaturesApi.md

 SignaturesApi apiInstance = new SignaturesApi();
-Integer externalAccountId = 56; // Integer | The ID of the external account to retrieve String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page
-String include = "include_example"; // String | Related objects that can be included in the response:  service, suppressions See Including Objects for more information.
+Integer externalAccountId = 56; // Integer | The ID of the external account to retrieve String include = "include_example"; // String | Related objects that can be included in the response:  service, suppressions See Including Objects for more information.
 Map<String, String> filter = new HashMap(); // Map<String, String> | Filter Params for Searching.
 Equality Searchable Attributes: [id, risk_level, service_id, disabled, supports_user_attribution, name, identifier, description, resolution] Matching Searchable Attributes: [name, identifier, description, resolution] Limited Searchable Attributes: [custom_risk_level_present, service_provider_eq] Sortable Attributes: [name, identifier, updated_at, created_at, id] Searchable Associations: [signature_copy, disabled_external_accounts, integrations, suppressions] See Searching Lists for more information.
 See the filter parameter of the association's list action to see what attributes are searchable on each association.
-See Conditions on Relationships in Searching Lists for more information. try {
+See Conditions on Relationships in Searching Lists for more information.
+String page = "{:number=>1,+:size=>20}"; // String | Page Number and Page Size.
+Number is the page number of the collection to return, size is the number of items to return per page. try {
-    PaginatedCollection result = apiInstance.listWithCustomRiskLevelForExternalAccount(externalAccountId, page, include, filter);
+    PaginatedCollection result = apiInstance.listWithCustomRiskLevelForExternalAccount(externalAccountId, include, filter, page);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling SignaturesApi#listWithCustomRiskLevelForExternalAccount");